electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 In Electron, each window displays a website that can be loaded either from a local HTML file or a remote web address.
 For this example, we'll be loading in a local file.
-Start by creating a barebones web page an `index.html` file in the root folder of your project:
+Start by creating a barebones web page in an `index.html` file in the root folder of your project:

 ```html title='index.html'
 <!DOCTYPE html>